Three states in US South report record rises in COVID-19 deaths

 New coronavirus cases rose in 46 of 50 US states last week over the previous week, according to a Reuters analysis of data from The COVID Tracking Project.
 So far in July, 28 states have reported record daily increases in new cases.

-With more than 3.3 million cases, the United States ranks first in the world in cases per capita along with Peru.
+With more than 3.3 million cases, the United States has one of the highest numbers of cases per capita in the world.
 With more than 135,000 deaths, the United States ranks seventh in fatalities per capita among the 20 countries with the most cases.

 Florida on Tuesday reported 133 new COVID-19 deaths, raising the state's death toll to more than 4,500.
 Its previous record increase was 120 on Jul 9.
 Alabama reported a record increase of 40 deaths and North Carolina 35 deaths, bringing each state's total to over 1,100.

-US Vice President Mike Pence was scheduled on Tuesday to visit Louisiana, which reported nearly 13,000 new cases last week.
+US Vice President Mike Pence on Tuesday visited Louisiana, which reported nearly 13,000 new cases last week.
 The state attorney general, Jeff Landry, announced that he had tested positive for coronavirus and would not meet Pence when he arrived, according to media reports citing an email that Landry sent to his employees.

-The rising US cases and deaths have left educators from California to Wisconsin opting for online learning rather than a return to classrooms when the school year begins in a few weeks.

 Schools from Milwaukee, Wisconsin, to Fort Bend County, Texas, joined California's two largest school districts, Los Angeles and San Diego, in announcing plans to keep teachers and students from the close contact that classrooms demand.